CanyonTurtle/dvhs-devteams/docs/articles/Documentation/judges-presentation.md

  Flex on them!
 -------------
    Everything stated above is the basic skeleton of a team's presentation.
-However, many teams that win Excellence frequently tend to have certain unique attributes, that set them apart from other contendors.
+However, many teams that win Excellence frequently tend to have certain unique attributes, that set them apart from other contenders.
 If your team has the skill and the time, here are some things you may want to consider adding:

    - Computer Aided Designs of your robot
    - Gifs of your auton/skills
    - Efficiency Calculations